-The Branches 'Stepping Stone' house: Retrofitting a Victorian HMO for low energy bills and better living
+The Branches 'Stepping Stones' house: Retrofitting a Victorian HMO for low energy bills and better living

-Why Cullinan Studio’s low energy retrofit design for a homelessness ‘Stepping Stone’ house is the first of its kind - and how it can inspire similar projects in London and beyond…
+Why Cullinan Studio’s low energy retrofit design for a homelessness ‘Stepping Stones’ house is the first of its kind - and how it can inspire similar projects in London and beyond…

 Cullinan Studio’s recent project for the charity Waltham Forest Churches Night Shelter, who run a hostel called Branches in Waltham Forest, presented unique challenges: we needed to transform a large Victorian HMO (house of multiple occupancy) in a state of disrepair into a ‘moving on’ house for people rebuilding their lives after experiencing homelessness.